joshglenen/Portfolio/README.md

 **Movie Rating Recalculator:** [Link to website](https://raterecal.herokuapp.com/) / [Source](https://github.com/joshglenen/Rating-Recalculator/)

 `A python web app that retrieves the ratings of a movie or tv show from imdb.com and recalculates the ratings.
-Ratings are adjusted to remove the impact of users that purposly give the highest or lowest possible score in order to manuipulate the average.
-Future plans involve creating a browser extention to make the process faster and remove the need for the slow free-dynomos provided by heroku.
+Ratings are adjusted to remove the impact of users that purposly give the highest or lowest possible score in order to manuipulate the average.`

-Updated 2017-11-21 to work with the most recent IMDB iteration.`
+`Future plans involve creating a browser extention to make the process faster and more convenient as the heroku service currently being used is very slow and often unreliable.`